-As the leader in resuscitation science, we are excited to announce the release of the 2019 AHA Focused Updates to the CPR and ECC Guidelines, in cooperation with the International Liaison Committee on Resuscitation (ILCOR).
+As the leader in resuscitation science, we are excited to announce the release of the 2019 AHA Focused Updates to the CPR and ECC Guidelines, in cooperation with the International Liaison Committee on Resuscitation (ILCOR)(link opens in new window)(link opens in new window).
 Check out the Focused Updates Highlights as well as additional resources explaining these new updates.

 Sudden Cardiac Arrest Survivorship